robclark56/RaspiBolt-Extras/RB_extra_03.md

 ```

 ## cli Aliases ##
-To simplify accessing the 4 deamons from the command line, setup these 4 aliases for the admin account.
+To simplify accessing the 4 daemons from the command line, setup these 4 aliases for the admin account.

 `admin ~  ฿  sudo nano /home/admin/.bash_aliases`
 ```bash